IPO Details · Nasdaq:SPCX

 Roadshow opens

-Institutional marketing across New York, Boston, San Francisco, London, Hong Kong, and Singapore.
-Order book begins to build.
+Institutional marketing across New York, Boston, San Francisco, London, Hong Kong, and Singapore at the fixed $135.00 price.
+Order book continues to build.

 Jun 11, 2026